Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 ## Requirements

+* This application is open to participants based in Australia.
 * Commit to attending and participating in the three programmed events, 2 online and 1 in person (see program below).
 * Commit to continuation of the training effort for at least until the end of 2020.
 * Provide at least 2 trainings sessions a year, one of which has to be part of the CVL trainings.